Sophie Nélisse

 Marie-Sophie Nélisse (born March 27, 2000) is a Canadian actress.
 She made her film debut in the French-language drama Monsieur Lazhar (2011), for which she won a Genie Award for Best Supporting Actress.
 She played Liesel Meminger in the 2013 war drama The Book Thief, young Joan Fischer in the biographical film Pawn Sacrifice (2014), Casey Caraway in the coming-of-age drama Mean Dreams (2016), Aster in The Rest of Us (2019), and Irena Gut in Irena's Vow (2023).
 Since 2021, she has starred as Shauna Shipman in the Showtime psychological thriller series Yellowjackets.
+She also portrays Rose Landry in the Canadian sports romance series Heated Rivalry (2025–present).

 Early life

 Marie-Sophie Nélisse was born in Windsor, Ontario, on March 27, 2000.
 She is French Canadian.
 Her family moved to Montreal when she was four.
 Her mother left her job as a schoolteacher in 2013 to act as a talent manager for both Sophie and her younger sister Isabelle, who is also an actress.
 Nélisse is fluent in French and English.